artpar/artpar.github.io/content.en/posts/how-lombok-works.md

     }
 ```

-Interesting this piece is not mentioned in the [project lombok feature configuration page](https://projectlombok.org/features/configuration) but is listed in the generated [Lombok JavaDoc](https://projectlombok.org/api/lombok/ConfigurationKeys#LOMBOK_DISABLE).
+Interestingly this is not mentioned in the [project lombok feature configuration page](https://projectlombok.org/features/configuration) but is listed in the generated [Lombok JavaDoc](https://projectlombok.org/api/lombok/ConfigurationKeys#LOMBOK_DISABLE).

 The ConfigurationKeys java source itself carries a scary notice with this